Just like charity, they say sustainability starts at home.

 - Opt for green cleaning and toiletry products

 Whether you’re talking about cleaning sprays, sponges and wipes or soap, shampoo and toilet roll, most cleaning and toiletry products come in single-use plastic containers or packaging.
 Reduce the amount of plastic waste in your home and save money by purchasing eco-friendly refill packs and refilling robust metal or glass spray bottles instead of plastic ones.
 Additionally, look for products that don’t come covered in unnecessary plastic packaging.
-Even small changes like switching to sustainable kitchen roll can make a big difference.
+Even small changes like switching to eco-friendly kitchen roll can make a big difference.
 This is especially true when it comes to changing ingrained attitudes relating to disposable plastics.

 - Switch to plastic-free toothbrushes

 It is thought that over 200 million plastic toothbrushes are thrown away each year in the UK.
 By opting for more environmentally friendly plastic-free toothbrushes (such as bamboo toothbrushes), you can do your bit to reduce the amount of plastic ending up in landfill.
-In a similar vein, using biodegradable dental floss and purchasing plastic-free toilet roll is also a great way to ensure your bathroom is as green as possible.
+In a similar vein, using biodegradable dental floss and purchasing plastic-free toilet paper is also a great way to ensure your bathroom is as green as possible.

 - Only use sustainable shopping bags